MateuszFido/LCMSpector/README.md

 This project is distributed under the permissive MIT license.
 Details can be found in `LICENSE.txt`.

+LC-Inspector makes use of the MoNA database libraries for MS/MS spectra comparison, which are distributed under the CC BY 4.0 License https://creativecommons.org/licenses/by/4.0/.
+No changes are made to the content of the libraries.

 Created on 2024-02-29
 Copyright (c) Mateusz Fido, ETH Zürich, 2024 mateusz.fido@org.chem.ethz.ch